DenysGonzaga/data-engineer-agent/README.md

 # Data Engineering Agent
-Using Strands Agentes and Model Context Protocol (FastMCP) to process small data using AWS Pandas SDK and Athena.
+Using Strands Agents and Model Context Protocol (FastMCP) to process small data using AWS SDK for Pandas and Athena.

 Bedrock model must be enabled